pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Everyone is being satirical, everything is a send-up.
 There’s an infuriating frivolity, cynicism and finally a vacuousness."
 --Barry Humphries

-"Everything is a branch of comedy now.
-Everybody is a comedian.
-Everything is subversive.
-And I find that very tiresome."
---John Bird

 "Conceivably the demand arose because after ten years of stable Conservative government, with no prospect in 1961 of its ever ending, the middle classes felt some vague guilt accumulating for the discrepancy between their prosperous security and the continuing misery of those who persisted in failing to conform, by being black, or queer, or mad, or old.
 Conceivably they felt the need to disclaim with laughter any responsibility for this situation, and so relieve their consciences without actually voting for anything which might have reduced their privileges."
 --Michael Frayn

-"In an age when politicians are judged first of all on personality, when the public assumes all of them to be deceitful, and when it’s easier and much more pleasurable to laugh about a political issue than to think about it, Johnson’s apparent self-deprecating honesty and lack of concern for his own dignity were bound to make him a hit."
---Jonathan Coe

-"These days, every politician is a laughing-stock, and the laughter which occasionally used to illuminate the dark corners of the political world with dazzling, unexpected shafts of hilarity has become an unthinking reflex on our part, a tired Pavlovian reaction to situations that are too difficult or too depressing to think about clearly."
---Jonathan Coe

 "Show me any guy who ever said he didn't want to be popular, and I'll show you a scared guy.
 I've studied the entire history of music.
 Most of the time the best stuff is the popular stuff.
 It's much safer to say popularity sucks, because that allows you to forgive yourself if you suck.
 And I don't forgive myself.
 Do you?"
 --Jeff Bebe, Almost Famous

-"Be bold, and mighty forces will come to your aid."
---Goethe

 "Oh, man.
 You made friends with them.
 See, friendship is the booze they feed you.
 They want you to get drunk on feeling like you belong."
 "Well, it was fun."